Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Experiments

-IU X-Ray~\cite{pavlopoulos2019survey} is a widely used publicly available dataset for medical report generation tasks containing 3,955 fully de-identified radiology reports with sections such as Impression, Findings, Indication, etc., each associated with frontal and/or lateral chest X-rays, totaling 7,470 images.
+IU X-Ray~\cite{pavlopoulos2019survey} is a widely used publicly available dataset for medical report generation tasks containing 3,955 fully de-identified chest X-ray reports with findings, each associated with frontal and/or lateral chest X-rays, totaling 7,470 images.

-MIMIC-CXR \cite{johnson2019mimic} is currently the largest public dataset containing many chest radiograph images and reports.
+MIMIC-CXR \cite{johnson2019mimic} is currently the largest public dataset containing many chest X-ray images and reports.
 In total, this dataset has 377,110 images and 227,835 reports for 64,588 patients.
 For experimental and fair comparisons, we followed the previous methodology \cite{qin2022reinforced} used the official MIMIC-CXR divisions: 222,758 samples for training, 1,808 for validation, and 3,269 for testing.

-We evaluated radiology report generation using standard natural language generation (NLG) metrics.
+We evaluated X-ray report generation using standard natural language generation (NLG) metrics.
 The NLG metrics were BLEU \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, and ROUGE \cite{lin2004rouge} scores, which are standard metrics used to assess the fluency of generated natural language.
+In addition, we included two clinically oriented evaluation metrics, GREEN \cite{ostmeier2024green} and CheXbertF1 \cite{irvin2019chexpert}, to better measure radiology-specific factual consistency and diagnostic correctness.

+\blue{ Our experiments were conducted using 8 NVIDIA GeForce RTX 3090 GPUs and 64x AMD EPYC 7343 16-Core Processors.
+To evaluate the performance of thought graph traversal, we leveraged GPT-4o~\cite{openai2024gpt4ocard}, Qwen-2.5-VL-7B~\cite{bai2025qwen25vltechnicalreport}, and HuatuoGPT-VL-7B~\cite{chen2024huatuogptvisioninjectingmedicalvisual} as backbone models, with the MIMIC-CXR and IU X-ray datasets.}